uniomni/BGcluster/doc/diary.rst

 ......

  * Cluster switched off and removed from server room while aircon and electricity is being properly installed.
- * Apparently 3 nodes (node3, node4, and node9) were damaged due to underpowering.
-They wore plugged to the same UPS which probably ran out off power somehow.
+ * Apparently 3 nodes (node3, node4, and node9) were down because their UPS was damaged maybe due to underpowering.
+They were plugged to the same UPS which probably ran out off power somehow.
  * All tests, network and parallel examples were working mell last night on the 7 remaining nodes.

 Plan